Environmental Protection Fund (EPF)

 and national basis; the ability of an innovative technology to address an emergency or mitigate future problems; how well a

-that would not otherwise be available.
+would not otherwise be available.

-and its cooperation in allowing OPRHP to complete inspections and other follow-up actions.
+cooperation in allowing OPRHP to complete inspections and other follow-up actions.

 Applications will be reviewed, rated and awarded as ranked on a regional basis.